ICSI - Intra-Cytoplasmic Sperm Injection

-What is the Procedure for ICSI?
+What is the procedure for ICSI?

-Until now, the only technique available to embryologists to select the sperm has been visual observation.
+Until now, the only technique available to select the sperm has been visual observation.
 Using PICSI procedure we are able to determine sperm selection in much the same way it happens in human biology.